cloudflare/cloudflare-docs/content/waiting-room/how-to/place-waiting-room.md

 You cannot add any hostname and path combinations already configured for another waiting room.
 Hostnames must belong to the zone that the waiting room is configured on.

 A single waiting room can be applied to multiple custom hostnames as long as the following is true:
-- The fallback origin is the same between the custom hostnames
+- The apex domain is the same between the custom hostnames
 - Each custom hostname is [configured explicitly](#custom-hostnames) in SSL for SaaS setup.

 ## Custom hostnames